cubiclesoft/email_sms_mms_gateways/README.md

 Each of the carriers are keyed off of a code for country or region (typically the ICANN TLD).
 For example, 'us' is for 'United States'.
 The 'countries' mapping can be used to map the code to a display name.
 The key names are carefully chosen for maximum portability and no conflicts.
 For example, if a web form contains a dropdown 'select' box, a 'us-at_and_t' value would be able to select the 'United States - AT&T' carrier.

-The carriers are ordered as follows:  United States, Canada, countries sorted by their English name, and then weird stuff that didn't fit in anywhere.
+The carriers are ordered as follows:  United States, Canada, countries sorted by their English name, and then weird stuff that doesn't fit in anywhere else.

 Some carriers have more than one possible e-mail address.
 Each carrier is listed in an array as ["Display name", "{number}@address.com", "{number}@address2.com", ...]
 The first address listed is likely to work without any issue.
 If you want to get fancy, give the user the option of which address to use.